Couchers-org/couchers/docs/contributing.md

     - `backend-bugfix-email-html-escaping`
 3. Work on the new branch, feel free to commit regularly.
 Ideally a commit should make one change to the code but the code should compile and run both before and after the change (though this is not always possible).
 4. Push the new branch to GitHub, and open a Pull Request (PR).
 If your branch is ready to be merged, pending review, prepend `[MRG]` to the pull request title.
 If it’s still work in progress, prepend `[WIP]`.
 5. When you are ready for a review, select a reviewer and ask them to review the code.
-Feel free to choose someone you know can review it, or if you don’t know who else, select the maintainer.
+Feel free to choose someone you know can review it, or if you don’t know who else, select the maintainer, or ping the appropriate channel on Slack.
 6. The reviewer should review the pull request and comment, suggest changes, or approve the review.
-7. Once you and the reviewer are ready for the PR to be merged, mark the PR with `[MRG]` and notify the owner
+7. Once you and the reviewer are ready for the PR to be merged, mark the PR with `[MRG]` and notify the owner.
-8. The owner will then do a quick review to make sure the change is of high quality, and merge the PR into develop
+8. The owner will then do a quick review to double check, and merge the PR into develop.

 ## How code review works and why we do it